Batteries

 The performance metrics of LiFePO₄ batteries make them suitable for diverse energy storage applications.
 Their gravimetric energy density exceeds 90 Wh/kg, with newer models reaching up to 205 Wh/kg without increased production costs.
 The volumetric energy density approximates 220 Wh/L.

 A key advantage of these battery systems is their ability to maintain constant power throughout the discharge range.
-LiFePO4 batteries feature very low internal resistance that remains stable or even declines through multiple charging cycles.
+LiFePO₄ batteries feature very low cell resistance that remains stable or even declines through multiple charging cycles.
 Their round-trip energy efficiency is exceptional at 95-98%, significantly outperforming lead-acid batteries that typically achieve only 80% efficiency.

 These batteries also support high discharge and recharge rates, generally C/2 continuous or higher, making them ideal for applications requiring rapid energy delivery such as solar storage systems that need to handle sudden power demands.